pusliaMary/pusliaMary/README.md

 ## My eagerness

 I'm eager to work.
-I'd like to get broad on hands experience in software engineering.
+I'd like to get broad on hands experience in software engineering, data science.
-I want to learn modern approaches to create websites and applications.
+I want to learn modern approaches to create websites and applications, databases.
 I'm addicted to gamification and complicated animation technologies.

 ## How to reach me